Welcome to today's edition of the Rush 24-7 podcast.

 Well, I know the news concern right now.

-In fact, I was sitting here, I've got all my TV monitors on, but I don't have the audio on because uh I don't want to listen to it, be honest with you.
+I've got all my TV monitors on, but I don't have the audio on because I don't want to listen to it, be honest with you.

 I really don't want to listen to it.

-But I've got the closed captioning on, so I'm reading that oh, sorry, pounding the table, not good here.
+But I've got the closed captioning on, so I'm reading that, oh, sorry, pounding the table, not good here.

 I'll watch that, folks.

-So the news treatment of this announcer in the White House that Obama's gonna be out there with this new offensive on Obamacare, the news concern of the moment is will Obama be able to fool the public again, even after having been caught so many times, stay tuned for Fox News special report tonight at six, or whatever the show is.
+So the news treatment of this announcement from the White House that Obama is going to be out there with this new offensive on Obamacare, the news concern of the moment is, will Obama be able to fool the public again, even after having been caught so many times?

 Will Obama fool the public again?